aadilmallick/my-notes-docusaurus/docs/AWS/AWS-cloudformation.md

 !Ref Stage # returns prod
 ```

-Here's a more complete example:
+Here's a more complete example for the `String` type:

 ```yaml
 AWSTemplateFormatVersion: 2010-09-09